Microtransaction: Ethics

 The collection of this data on consumers, although technically legal in the United States, or outside the EU, can be considered unethical.
 Companies can sell data about consumers, involving their spending, bank information, and preferences, to understand the consumer better overall, making business models for gaming companies safer and more profitable.
 With microtransactions under a negative spotlight from the gaming community, there may be displeasure from those who are aware that their data is being shared to make microtransactions possible.

 Revenue

-Data from a variety of sources show that microtransactions can vastly increase a companies' profits.
+Data from a variety of sources show that microtransactions can vastly increase a company's profits.
 Three free-to-play mobile games that made heavy use of the practice, Clash Royale, Clash of Clans, and Game of War, were all in the top five most profitable mobile games of 2016.
-Microtransactions are also used in larger budget games as well, such as Grand Theft Auto V (2013) generating more revenue through them than retail sales by the end of 2017.
+Microtransactions are also used in larger budget games as well, such as Grand Theft Auto Online (2013) generating more revenue through them than retail sales by the end of 2017.
 This trend was consistent with many other popular games at the time, leading to the practice being widespread in the 2010s.
 In its 2021 fiscal year, Activision Blizzard earned $8.8 billion, with the majority of profit generated from microtransactions.